The Most Beautiful Beaches of Captiva Island Florida

 Historic Places to Stay

-The island also offers memorable lodging. ’Tween Waters Island Resort & Spa is on the National Register of Historic Places and has welcomed many well-known guests.
+Several properties here also carry a sense of history. ’Tween Waters Island Resort & Spa appears on the National Register of Historic Places and has welcomed guests for generations.

-Captiva Island has only a few main beaches, yet each one offers soft sand, calm water, and a peaceful island vibe.
-In addition, the shoreline is easy to explore, and the access points help every beach day feel simple and relaxing.
+This barrier island has only a few main beaches, yet each one offers soft sand, calm Gulf water, and a relaxed coastal feel.
+The shoreline is easy to explore, and simple access points help make every beach visit feel effortless.

 Turner Beach Park